eric2013264/Robotics-Final-Project/README.md

 # Robotics-Final-Project
 Final project involving programming an AR Drone and TurtleBot to navigate and interact with vision.
-Built with ROS, written in Python.
+Built in ROS, tested and compiled in Gazebo on an Ubuntu 14.02 VM and written in Python.
+Utilizes OpenGL for vision.

 Youtube URL for demo video: https://youtu.be/gbDNrzqeofI